pascal111-fra/examples/README.md

 need "TPlaySound" component to run this project https://wiki.freepascal.org/TPlaySound

 Example 5.rar: is same like Example 4.rar but with some more data processing.

+Example 6.rar: is a simulating of generating playing cards with patterns and values by using advanced records instead of objects, and making a comparison between two generated cards.